Am0rphous/Awesome/SysAdmin.md

 # System Administrator Tools

 _"A good admin is a paranoid one.
-A better admin is both paranoid and prepared. - Unknown"_ _“Intelligence is the ability to avoid doing work, yet getting the work done - Linux Torvald"_
+A better admin is both paranoid and prepared. - Unknown"_ <br>
+_“Intelligence is the ability to avoid doing work, yet getting the work done - Linux Torvald"_

 - [Active Directory & LDAP](https://github.com/Am0rphous/Awesome/blob/master/SysAdmin.md#active-directory--ldap)